ossf/wg-best-practices-os-developers/docs/labs/create_labs.md

 to create an account somewhere, and we don't have to run arbitrary code provided from users on some server.

-The current system we implement is called `lab_checker`, There may be other systems you can also use in the future.
+The current system we implement is called `checker`, There may be other systems you can also use in the future.

-## lab_checker
+## checker

-The current system we implement, `lab_checker`, represents a lab exercise in an HTML file.
+The current system we implement, `checker`, represents a lab exercise in an HTML file.
-You provide a pattern that the correct answer must match (it does *not* run arbitrary code written by the user).
+You define a pattern that the correct answer must match using regular expressions;
+it does *not* run arbitrary code written by the user.
+You can also provide patterns for various hints.

 The HTML file of a given lab is expected to: